salesforcecli/github-workflows/README.md

 1. work on a feature branch, commiting with conventional-commits
 2. merge to main
-3. A push to main produces (if your commits warrant it) a bumped package.json and a tagged github release via `githubRelease`
+3. A push to main produces (if your commits have `fix:` or `feat:`) a bumped package.json and a tagged github release via `githubRelease`
 4. A release cause `npmPublish` to run.

 Just need to publish to npm?
-Use a public action to do step 4.
+You could use any public action to do step 4.
 Use this repo's `npmPublish` if you need either

 1. codesigning for Salesforce CLIs